 - Values your time

-- Thinks you deserve to be paid for your hard work
+- Will pay you because of your hard work

 - Is not shopping around but is looking to invest in a relationship